-There is another way of rescaling: treating the MF as a function of $\sigma(M)$, the RMS of matter density fluctuations on scale M. Press-Schechter theory implies that the dependency of MF on $\sigma(M)$ does not depend itself on the cosmological parameters, i.e. it is universal.
+There is another way of rescaling: treating the MF as a function of $\sigma(M)$, the RMS of the matter density fluctuations scale with M. Press-Schechter theory implies that the dependency of the MF on $\sigma(M)$ does not depend itself on the cosmological parameters, i.e. it is universal.
 During the past decade this universality has been intensively checked (\cite{jenkins}, \cite{warren}, \cite{tinker}, \cite{bhattacharya}).
-The conclusion is that the MF may differ from the universal one by 5-10\% in case of Friends-of-Friends haloes, or 20-50\% for spherical haloes (\cite{tinker}).
+The conclusion is that the MF may differ from the universal one by 5--10\% in case of Friends-of-Friends haloes, or 20--50\% for spherical haloes (\cite{tinker}).

 Another technique of rescaling was demonstrated by \cite{angulo_white}.
-They created the algorithm that allows to scale the output of a cosmological N-body simulation carried out for one specific set of cosmological parameters so that it faithfully represents the growth of structure in a different cosmology.
+They created the algorithm that allows one to scale the output of a cosmological \textit{N}-body simulation carried out for one specific set of cosmological parameters so that it faithfully represents the growth of structure in a different cosmology.

 The paper is organized in the following way.
-Firstly we briefly outline the theoretical background on which the rescaling method is based.
-In section 2 we present results and test the accuracy of the method for different cosmological models.
-In the last section we present summary of our work and discuss some astrophysical implications.
+Firstly, we briefly outline the theoretical background on which the rescaling method is based.
+In Section 2, we present results and test the accuracy of the method for different cosmological models.
+In the last section, we present a summary of our work and discuss some astrophysical implications.